pckuo95/HLS_Final_team_06/README.md

 # HLS_Final_team_06
-Face detection (revised by rosetta)
+Face detection (revised by rosetta and Rauf-Kurbanov)